gnome-terminator/docs/source/gettingstarted.rst

 Dynamic layouts
 ^^^^^^^^^^^^^^^

-The docs here still needs to be implemented.
+Here the docs needs to be improved.

 -----------------------------------
 Resetting the terminal